2026 Spring Conference

 Event Description

-Our 2026 Heavy-Duty Conference will be hosted by L&M Radiator and held April 29 & 30 in Duluth, Minnesota.
+Our 2026 Heavy-Duty Conference will be hosted by L&M Radiator and held April 29 & 30 in Duluth & Hibbing Minnesota.

-Members will fly into Duluth, Minnesota before a full day of programming at the Pier B Resort Hotel on April 29, 2026.
-Then on April 30, they will be bused to Hibbing.
+Our host hotel is Pier B Hotel in Duluth, Minnesota (800 W Railroad St, Duluth, MN 55802).
+On Wednesday, April 29, 2026, we will have full day of programming at The Garden Event Center (425 Lake Avenue South Duluth, MN 55802).
+Then on Thursday April 30, members will be bused to Hibbing, MN to visit L&M Radiator.
+The two-day conference will focus on extreme duty and severe duty cooling applications, a topic that continues to grow in importance across heavy-duty, off-highway, mining, and industrial markets.
 During the visit at L&M, attendees will get an up close look at how MESABI radiators are produced.
-Registration is now available, and we are including a special 10% discount (Use the Code NARSA10) if you are bringing more than 2 people from your company.
+Registration is now available, and we are including a special 10% discount (Use the Code NARSA10) if you are bringing 2 or more people from your company.

 Hotel